 - Continuing Dissertation (4 credits each semester)

 My progress through each of these is described in the following sections.

-The course work for the computer science PhD program at NSU was taught in a distance cluster format.
+The course work for the computer science Ph.D. program at NSU was taught in a distance cluster format.
 This requires a student to attend on-campus course sessions twice a semester.
 This format has since been revised to a longer weekend single semster visit.
 Each course will be offered in either the morning or afternoon session.
 Because of this a student can only register for a maximum of two classes a semester.
 The cluster session is held over a Friday and Saturday.
 The morning session is from 8:00AM-12PM on both days.
 The afternoon session is held from 1:30PM-5:30PM on both days.
 The first cluster session is held at the very beginning of a semester, and the second cluster session is held at the midpoint of a semester.

-These courses consisted of reading, written and sometimes group assignments.
+These courses consisted of reading, written, and sometimes group assignments.
 The second cluster session was sometimes used to take an in-class timed midterm examination.
 Many of these courses required computer programming, typically in the language of your choice.
 Some courses specified the programming language when the course content required it.
 All classes emphasized reading computer science literature.
 Fortunately, I had had already gained some experience with academic literature while working on the Encog project.
 This familiarity with current research gave me a head start in some classes and ultimately on my dissertation.

 I took the following courses (with the following professors):

 - CISD 750: Database Management Systems (Junping Sun)

 - ISEC 730: Network Security and Cryptography (James Cannady)

 - CISD 792: Computer Graphics (Michael Laszlo)

 - CISD 794: Knowledge Discovery in Databases (Junping Sun)